-Deutsche Bank, Commerzbank, Societe Generale, BNP Paribas and Nomura were among those listed in the registry of the National Futures Association (NFA), a U.S. regulator.
+Deutsche Bank, Commerzbank, Societe Generale, BNP Paribas and Nomura were among the swap dealers listed in the registry of the National Futures Association (NFA), a U.S. regulator.

-But large energy traders such as Royal Dutch Shell, Valero and Chevron were conspicuously absent from the registry, a sign of how the market is dominated by investment banks, which largely serve speculators.
+But large energy traders such as Royal Dutch Shell, Cargill and Glencore were conspicuously absent from the list, a sign of how the market is dominated by investment banks that largely serve speculators.

-In 2009, the world's largest countries agreed to clamp down on the unregulated swaps market, which many blamed for contributing to the devastating financial crisis.
+In 2009, the world’s largest countries agreed to clamp down on the unregulated swaps market, which has been blamed as a major contributor to the global financial crisis.

 Swaps can be used to protect against the financial effects of a change in interest rates, currency rates, the risk of default, or commodity or energy prices, but are now largely used purely for financial gains, or speculation.

-Any trader hitting a volume of more than $8 billion in swaps in the past 12 months needed to register as of Dec.
-31, according to new U.S. rules.
+But any other trader hitting a volume of more than $8 billion in swaps in the past 12 months needed to register as of Dec.
+31, according to the CFTC’s rules.

-The energy traders may join the list once they meet the threshold, or not at all if they don't trade swaps in sufficient quantity.
-A spokeswoman for Shell, for instance, said it would register if and when it hit the $8 billion mark.
+Energy traders may join the list once they meet the $8 billion threshold, or not at all if they don’t trade swaps in sufficient quantity.
+A spokeswoman for Shell, for instance, said the company would register if and when it hit the $8 billion mark.

-The list is set to grow in the coming months, as more banks and other traders will meet the $8 billion threshold, with each last day of the month marking a deadline.
+The number of dealers is set to grow in the coming months, as more will meet the $8 billion threshold, with each last day of the month marking a deadline.